-The taxpayer is a person or a corporation who has to pay tax to the government based on their income, and in the technical sense, they are liable for, or subject to or obligated to pay tax to the government based on the country’s tax laws.
+A taxpayer is a person or a corporation who must pay taxes to the government based on their income.
+In the technical sense, they are liable for, subject to, or obligated to pay tax to the government based on the country’s tax laws.

-- In taxation, a taxpayer is usually termed as an Assessee, who is a person liable to pay tax either directly or indirectly to the government based on nature and quantum of income earned during the previous year.
+- In taxation, a taxpayer is usually termed as an Assessee, who is liable to pay the tax directly or indirectly to the government based on the nature and quantum of income earned during the previous year.

-- Taxpayers are identified based on the identity card issued by tax authorities in their respective countries such as in India, PAN cards are used as identity cards issued by the tax department for identification and assessment of a taxpayer.
+- Taxpayers are identified based on the identity card issued by tax authorities in their respective countries.
+Such as in India, PAN cards are used as identity cards issued by the tax department to identify and assess a taxpayer.

 Types of Taxpayers

 Taxpayers are primarily classified into two types that are individuals and corporations:

 - Individuals – These taxpayers are people who are liable to pay tax for their income.

 - Corporations – These taxpayers are liable to pay tax on the profits earned during the previous year from their business activities.

 Rights of Taxpayers